Housing Assistance Payment (HAP)

 You will normally be responsible for sourcing your own private rented accommodation which must be within rent limits set according to your income, household size and the area you live in.
 You can see the relevant HAP limit for your area in the download opposite.
 In some situations, your local authority may be able to pay up to 20% above these limits if you are unable to find suitable accommodation within the limits.

 You may also have to pay a deposit which is not provided by HAP however you may be able to get help from the Department of Social Protection.

-In order for you to apply for HAP the landlord wil have to:
+In order for you to apply for HAP the landlord will have to::